Do You Remember ‘The Outsiders’ TV Show?

 Aaron Rapoport/20th Century Fox Film Corp./courtesy Everett Collection

 Despite its promising start, the show — which begins directly after the action of the film, with Dallas’ funeral — only ran for one season, with its final episode airing that July.
-But even though it only had a short run, the show remains interesting today, especially due to its cast.
+But even though it only had a short run, the show remains intriguing today — especially because, like the film, it gave a few actors their start.

 THE OUTSIDERS, David Arquette, 1990,